-Funding is available for HVB members who are eligible to receive BBSRC funding: this is defined in the BBSRC's grants guide: https://bbsrc.ukri.org/documents/grants-guide/.
+Principal Investigator: funding is available for HVB members who are eligible to receive BBSRC funding: this is defined in the BBSRC's grants guide: https://bbsrc.ukri.org/documents/grants-guide/.
 All applicants must be HVB members at the time of application.
+There is no limit to the number of PoC awards an individual may hold.